rhumaric/wordpress-slideshow-plugin/README.md

 Credits
 =======

-Slideshow powered by Dev7Studios' <a href="http://nivo.dev7studios.com/">Nivo Slider</a>
+Slideshow to be powered by Dev7Studios' <a href="http://nivo.dev7studios.com/">Nivo Slider</a>